Cascade Model of Relational Dissolution: Horseman One: criticism

-Horseman Two: Defensiveness
+Horseman Two: defensiveness

-Defensiveness is a reaction to pervasive criticism which often results in responding to criticism with more criticism, and sometimes contempt, and the second level of the Cascade Model.
+Defensiveness is a reaction to pervasive criticism that often results in responding to criticism with more criticism, and sometimes contempt, and the second level of the Cascade Model.
 Defensiveness is a protective behavior and is indicated by shifting blame and avoiding responsibility, often in an attempt to defend against the first two horsemen.
 Defensiveness stems from an internal response to protect one's pride and self-worth.
-The body may go into fight or flight mode to protect against a perceived threat in the defensive stage.
-Fowler and Dillow also characterize defensiveness as utilizing negative counter-attack behaviors such as whining, making negative assumptions about the other's feelings, and denials of responsibility.
-Gottman and Levenson's research found defensiveness to be strongest amongst men.
+The body may go into fight-or-flight mode to protect against a perceived threat in the defensive stage.
+Fowler and Dillow also characterize defensiveness as using counterattack behaviors such as whining, making negative assumptions about the other's feelings, and denials of responsibility.
+Gottman's and Levenson's research found defensiveness to be strongest among men.

-Horseman Three: Contempt
+Horseman Three: contempt

-Contempt is the result of repetitive criticism and is driven by a lack of admiration and mutual respect.
+Contempt is the result of repetitive criticism and is driven by a lack of admiration and respect.
 It is the third level of the Cascade Model.
-Contempt is expressed verbally through mocking, sarcasm, and indignation with an attempt to claim moral-superiority over the other partner.
-Contempt can also be indicated nonverbally by eye-rolling, scoffing.
-Underlying this behavior is Gottman and Levenson's research which found contempt to be the strongest predictor of relational dissolution, with contempt being the strongest overall predictor for women.
+Contempt is expressed verbally through mocking, sarcasm, and indignation, with an attempt to claim moral superiority over one's partner.
+It can also be indicated nonverbally, as with eye-rolling and scoffing.
+Gottman's and Levenson's research found contempt to be the strongest predictor of relational dissolution, and the strongest overall predictor for women.

-Horseman Four: Stonewalling
+Horseman Four: stonewalling

 Stonewalling is the final phase of the model and is a reaction to the previous three behaviors.
 Stonewalling occurs when parties create mental and physical distance to avoid conflict by appearing busy, responding in grunts, and disengaging from the communication process.
-Gottman and Levenson's research found stonewalling to be most common among men and a very challenging behavior to redirect, once it became habitual.
+Gottman's and Levenson's research found it to be most common among men and a very challenging behavior to redirect once it becomes habitual.

 Gottman's research in predicting divorce

-Predicting divorce / couple separation and how divorce can be avoided
+Predicting separation, and how divorce can be avoided

 Gottman and his team did more extensive research in follow-up to this study, testing whether or not couples who exhibited these “horseman” were more or less likely to divorce.
 In a longitudinal study, Gottman and his team were able to predict with 93% accuracy how many couples would divorce from their observations.

 They found that those couples who ended up separating had the following attributes in their marriage: